History of Derry City F.C.: Recent times (2006–present)

 Fenlon signed former Middlesbrough goalkeeper Ben Roberts on 12 May 2007 to help solve the club's defensive problems.
 However, on 22 May 2007, Fenlon resigned as manager, and Peter Hutton took control of the team.
 Roberts was also released days into his contract after sustaining an injury.

 Derry City has maintained a consistent presence in the top division of Irish football in the 21st century, but has been unable to break through to win a league title.
-The team has been very successful in the 2020's, taking second place in the league in 2022 and 2023.
+The team has been very successful in the 2020s, taking second place in the league in 2022 and 2023.